maciekjaw/Beyonnex_Docker/README.txt

 1. Download repo
 2. Execute in terminal in a root folder <docker build -t playwright-docker ./>
-3. Execute in terminal in a root folder <docker run playwright-docker pytest >
+3. Execute in terminal in a root folder <docker run playwright-docker>

 How to debug in local mode ?